BeckySkel/html-css-project-1/assets/documents/TESTING.md

 - Issue with summary elements showing a single-pixel-wide line of white between the background colour and the border solved by applying separate styling to '[open]' and closed details elements

 ### Unresolved Bugs
+- Map iframes are not interactive within the deployed site, but do open up a larger map in a new tab when clicked and therefore still useful to the user.
+Tried to see if this was an issue with Github pages as the maps are interactive in the testing site but unable to find an answer.
 - Phone simulation on [Am I Responsive?](https://ui.dev/amiresponsive) shows gradient fade div over hero image in an undesirable position.
 This is not the case when simulating on Devtools and I have been unable to emulate it, and have therefore struggled to resolve it at this stage
 - Number input element in sign-up form sometimes sticks as focused, even when another input it clicked, leaving the element with a white background.
 I have tried researching ways to fix this but this does not seem to be a problem that other coders often face/notice so have been unable to find guidance on how to prevent it.